Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: The Hessian of the tau -function

 Finally, for each fixed $(m,n)$ only finitely many $p$ contribute (because $v^{(p)}_m=0$ unless $p\le m$ and $p\equiv m \!\!\pmod{s}$), so \eqref{eq:gram-rep} holds as an entrywise identity, equivalently as a quadratic-form identity on the vector space of finitely supported sequences on $\mathbb N$. \end{proof}

-\begin{remark}[Structure of the Gram representation] The Gram form \eqref{eq:gram-rep} makes positivity of $H$ manifest: it is a sum of positive semidefinite rank-one operators.
+\begin{remark}[Structure of the Gram representation] The Gram form \eqref{eq:gram-rep} makes positivity of $H$ manifest.
+Namely, it is a sum of positive semidefinite rank-one operators.
 More importantly, it separates two sources of complexity: (i) The \emph{individual} contribution of each logarithmic mode $p$, encoded in the vector $\bm{v}^{(p)}$, and (ii) the \emph{collective} mixing of modes within each symmetry sector, which determines the eigenvalue distribution.

 The spectral behavior of $H$ is controlled by the interplay between these two effects.
-As we show next, the critical phenomenon at $\zeta = \zeta_c$ arises from the borderline summability of the Gram data, and not from any individual term becoming singular. \end{remark}
+As we show next, the critical phenomenon at $\zeta = \zeta_c$ arises from the borderline summability of the Gram entries, rather than by a singularity in any individual term. \end{remark}